pachyderm/pachyderm/doc/concepts/pipeline-concepts/datum/cross-union.md

 datum is available to it one at a time.
 For example, your code processes `pfs/A/1.txt` in one of the runs and `pfs/B/5.txt` in a different run, and so on.
 In a union, two or more datums are never available to your code at the same time.
-Read next section to learn how you can simplify your pipeline by using the `name` property.
+You can simplify your union code by using the `name` property as described below.

 ### Simplifying the Union Pipelines code

-In the example above, your code needs to read into the `pfs/A` or `pfs/B` directory because only one of them exists in the datum.
+In the example above, your code needs to read into the `pfs/A` _or_ `pfs/B` directory because only one of them is present in any given datum.
 To simplify your code, you can add the `name` field to the `pfs` object and give the same name to each of the input repos.
 For example, you can add, the `name` field with the value `C` to the input repositories `A` and `B`: